ONSdigital/rm-case-service/DATABASE.md

 Each case event has a category, these categories are represent the type of event.
 For example, it could be respondent enrolled, completed by phone, eq launched.

-### Response
-This table is used to determine if a response is for a case is needed.
-The inbound channel represents the type of response (though in prod this is always OFFLINE?)

 ### Report
 Populated by the two stored procedures "generate_case_events_report" and "generate_repsonse_chasing_report".
 This table stores info about case events and response chasing but doesn't appear to be read from.